-- Attach the DroneBeacon db152fpv board to your drone by installing it between the GNNS (GPS) receiver and your flight controller. - Connect the GPS (GNSS) receiver that supports the NMEA or UBX (u-blox) GPS protocol to the GPS IN port using the provided JST-SH cable. - ◆ Make sure the pin-layout and connector type matches the pin-layout/connector of the GPS IN port.
-Wiring, see section 1.4. - (Optional) Connect the GPS OUT port db152fpv board to the flight controller using a JST-SH cable. - Use M3 screws for mounting or mount it into a 20 x 20 stack.
+- Attach the DroneBeacon db153fpv board to your drone by installing it between the GNNS (GPS) receiver and your flight controller. - Connect the GPS (GNSS) receiver that supports the NMEA or UBX (u-blox) GPS protocol to the GPS IN port using the provided JST-SH cable. - Make sure the you wire the GPS and flight controller correctly.
+Wiring, see section 1.4. - Use a 3M double-sided sticker to mount the back of the db153fpv to your drone.

-Use the db152fpv
+Use the db153fpv

-- If you power on the drone, the db152fpv will be automatically powered on too. - Wait for a GPS fix (slowly flashing status LED every 4 seconds).
+- If you power on the drone, the db153fpv will be automatically powered on too. - Wait for a GPS fix (slowly flashing status LED every 4 seconds).
 You are ready to fly.